-- 1. A run-of-the-river hydro generator (HYDRO-A) with a nameplate rating of 100 MW. - This generator is identical to the generator of the same name in the preceding example. - 2.
+- The summer capability of the generator (50 MW) is established for an expected summer river flow that is only 50% of flood stage. - The generator is unable to increase output above its normal output.
+That is, the generator is not a CLR. - The generator has no recharge requirement.
+That is, it is not an ELR. - HYDRO-A has an ICAP obligation that requires a Day-Ahead offer of at least 50 MW, adjusted to a river flow of 50% of flood stage. - 2.
 A hydro generator (HYDRO-B) with a pond.
 HYDRO-B can operate for four hours at maximum capacity if the pond is full.
 HYDRO-B has a nameplate rating of 100 MW. - The nameplate rating can be achieved with a full pond. - The maximum capacity is constant until the pond is empty. - The pond can be recharged over night at any time of the year. - The generator is unable to increase output above its normal output.
 That is, the generator is not a CLR.
 HYDRO-B has registered as an ELR with the ISO. - HYDRO-B has an ICAP obligation that requires a Day-Ahead offer of at least 100 MW for four hours of the day.